tony-rowan/unity-webgl-performance/README.md

-# Unity Lighting Experiments
+# Unity WebGL Performance
-A quick look at some lighting effects and how they effect performance.
+A quick look at what Unity can do on WebGL.

 ## Thanks
 Assets are [kenney's](https://twitter.com/KenneyNL) excellent [racing pack](https://kenney.nl/assets/racing-kit).